-Venezuela's crisis is most importantly humanitarian, not just political and economic.
+But Venezuela's crisis is not just political and economicit is also, more importantly, humanitarian.
 Poverty is now back to pre-Chávez levels.
 Infant mortality in 2016 increased 30 percent and maternal mortality 65 percent.
 Malaria, previously eradicated, has reemerged.
-Also in 2016, Venezuela saw its highest-ever number of homicides: 28,479.
-Hundreds are now also fleeing to neighboring Colombia. \$196 billion in debt has prompted Venezuela to seek aid from Russia, as China's Sinopec in November 2017 sued PDV-SA for \$23.7B in unpaid loans.34 In December 2017, Maduro initiated negotiations with opposition leaders in the Dominican Republic on a six-point agenda, including the release of political prisoners.35 The nephews of the first lady, Efraín Flores and Franqui Freitas, have been jailed in the U.S. on drug charges.36 The list of cataclysms under Maduro are endless, but they all indicate one thing: Madurismo is neither Puntofijismo nor Chavismo.
+Also in 2016, Venezuela saw its highest-ever number of homicides: 28,479.34 Juan Maragall, Secretary of Education in the northern department of Miranda, reveals that in the 2016-17 academic year, approximately 10,000 students (mostly of age twelve and up) have left school to start employment and provide parents with supplementary household income to purchase groceries and other household necessities.35 Hundreds are now also fleeing to neighboring Colombia. \$196 billion in debt has prompted Venezuela to seek aid from Russia, as China's Sinopec in November 2017 sued PDVSA for \$23.7B in unpaid loans.
+In December 2017, Maduro initiated negotiations with opposition leaders in the Dominican Republic on a six-point agenda, including the release of political prisoners.
+The nephews of the first lady, Efraín Flores and Franqui Freitas, have been jailed in the U.S. on drug charges.
+The list of cataclysms under Maduro are endless, but they all indicate one thing: Madurismo is neither Puntofijismo nor Chavismo.
 It is a quintessentially new phenomenon that Venezuela has never seen before.
 It is the latest chapter in the unraveling of a discredited pacted democracy, feeble petro-state, clamorous civil society, and hybridist Chavismo.

 Ultimately, Venezuela is a country is crisis.
-Such contemporary tumult, is rooted in, conditioned by, and inseparable from Venezuela's mid-twentieth century history.
-This history is one of Puntofijismo between AD and COPEI from 1958 to 1998, defined by two interrelated pillars: the petroestado or petro-state, and partidocracia or pacted democracy.
+Such contemporary tumult, this backgrounder has shown, is rooted in, conditioned by, and inseparable from Venezuela's midtwentieth century history.
+This history is one of Puntofijismo between AD and COPEI from 1958 to 1998, defined by two interrelated pillars: the petroestado (petro-state, an oildependent economy) and partidocracia (pacted democracy, a system of inter-elite bargaining).
 The former has rendered state-society relations in Venezuela dependent on the extraction and distribution of oil rent; the latter has created restricted political participation, corporatist civil society, patronage, presidentialism, and bloated bureaucracies.
-What happened during the 1980s forewarned a storm of social demand, radical reform, and high political competition in Venezuela.
-When oil prices dwindled in 1983, civil society actors emerged calling for an overthrow of Puntofijismo and its exclusionary politics, and Hugo Chávez's Movimiento Revolucionario Bolivariano (MRB) successfully channeled this demand into a democratically elected political project.
+What happened during the 1980s forewarned a forthcoming storm in Venezuela-one of social demand, radical reform, and high political competition.
+When oil prices dwindled in 1983, civil society actors emerged calling for an overthrow of Puntofijismo and its exclusionary politics, and Hugo Chávez's Movimiento Revolucionario

+Bolivariano (MRB) successfully channeled this demand into a democratically elected political project.
 This "Bolivarian Revolution," however, proved just as exclusionary and clientelistic through misiones bolivarianas, while simultaneously creating an illiberal hybrid regime via his rewritten 1999 Constitution.
 Nicolás Maduro has inherited this regime, but diminished oil revenues have caused him to become increasingly autocratic, purging political opponents, using military violence, isolating the country diplomatically, and engaging in drug trafficking.
-Venezuela is at a tipping point, and the time has come for a transition to genuine democracy.
+Venezuela is at a tipping point.
+The time has come for transition to genuine democracy.